Find Trade Colleges

 Women make up 10% of the carpentry majors at the school.

-Atlanta Technical College ranked #6 on this year’s Most Popular Carpentry Basic Certificate Trade Schools in the Southeast Region list.
-Located in the large city of Atlanta, Atlanta Area Tech is a public school with a small student population.
+With a ranking of #6, Atlanta Technical College did quite well on this year’s most popular schools for carpentry students working on their basic certificate.
+Located in the city of Atlanta, Atlanta Area Tech is a public school with a small student population.

 Of the 57 students majoring in carpentry at Atlanta Area Tech, 68% are male and 32% are female.

 Hazard Community and Technical College ranked #7 on this year’s Most Popular Carpentry Basic Certificate Trade Schools in the Southeast Region list.
-Located in the town of Hazard, Hazard Community and Technical College is a public college with a small student population.
+Located in the remote town of Hazard, Hazard Community and Technical College is a public school with a small student population.

 Of the 30 students majoring in carpentry at Hazard Community and Technical College, 73% are male and 27% are female.